azhinu/VESC-dash/README.md

    1. Optional: I recommend you to use 10µF capacitor between `V+` and `G` pin to avoid unstable behavior.
 3. Connect `G` pin to VESC `Ground`.
 4. Connect `RX` pin to VESC `TX` and `TX` pin to VESC `RX`.
-5. Now you can use T-Display as dashboard and bluetooth relay.
+5. Now you can use your module as dashboard and bluetooth relay.

-You can also install buzzer, but case in this repo doesn't have a space for it.

 **Use buttons**